BA, Liberal Studies, Evergreen State College

 No matter what my plans are though, my approach to teaching always shifts depending upon the people, place and moment.
 I try hard to lean in to the student/s and moment in front of me.
 Whether I am working with factory workers trying to translate twenty years of experience into a one-page resume, or with new college students trying to hone ever-evolving ideas into an essay that stands still, or recent immigrants trying to express anger over proposed English-only laws, the nuances of my teaching are teased out differently depending upon the exact circumstances of a given class or a given individual student.
 And there’s always the possibility that events taking place outside of the classroom will change what I do.
 This is the exciting part about teaching and why I continue to do it: one never knows what exactly will happen.

-Broadly speaking, my research and scholarship focuses on the ways U.S.-based communities of color use writing to respond to and/or contend with the experiences of racialized oppression, both in private and in public.
-I am most interested in what these uses can tell us about the historical and contemporary significance of literacy, an area of focus that is rapidly shifting in the digital age.
+Broadly speaking, my scholarship focuses on the ways U.S.-based communities of color have used written language to respond to and/or contend with the experiences of racialized oppression, both in private and in public.
+This has meant I regularly engage—through research and study—with the politics of language and identity; the embodied experience of writing as a site and practice of struggle; and the (multi)cultural rhetorics of social justice work and activism.

 Relocating Authority: Japanese Americans Writing to Redress Mass Incarceration, Utah State University Press/University Press of Colorado, 2015.